awsdocs/amazon-redshift-management-guide/doc_source/generating-iam-credentials-configure-jdbc-odbc.md

 **To configure a JDBC connection to use IAM credentials**

-1. Download the latest Amazon Redshift JDBC driver from the [Configure a JDBC Connection](configure-jdbc-connection.md) page\.
+1. Download the latest Amazon Redshift JDBC driver from the [Configuring a JDBC Connection](configure-jdbc-connection.md) page\.
 **Important**
 The Amazon Redshift JDBC driver must be version 1\.2\.7\.1003 or later\.